arsonistgopher/junos-jet-demo-apps/README.md

 This application executes an operational command via the JET management API over gRPC using the compiled IDL files in Go!

+__mqtt_bridge__

+This application bridges messages received on a configurable topic on the MQTT broker to `eventd`, meaning MQTT messages can be used to trigger op scripts or other things on Junos or any system consuming Junos event messages.